dpak11/tokeniser/README.md

 ### Reading data from a `token`:

-There are 2 ways to read a `token`.
+There are 2 ways to read a `token`:

 1. `tokie.read({tokenKey})` will read the encrypted data from the `token`(ie., tokenKey).
 This token is received either from a query string parameter or from inside the body of a POST api call.